Appl3s-3/lunaR/README.md

 # LunaR (Luna framework Redone)
-A C++ graphics framework wrapping OpenGL for use in small GUI projects.
+A C++ graphics library wrapping OpenGL for use in small GUI projects.